-FontanaArte was founded by the architect Gio Ponti in the year 1932 as an artistic department in the Luigi Fontana Company.
-The Italian company manufactures lamps and furniture that unify beauty and functionality with modern technologies today.
+FontanaArte was founded in 1932 by architect Gio Ponti as an artistic department of the company Luigi Fontana.
+Today, the Italian company manufactures lamps and furniture that unify beauty and functionality with modern technologies.

-At its foundation the FontanaArte became popular with glassworks and glass designs, overall with artistic designed windows, e.g. in churches and cathedrals.
-Gio Ponti realized the potential from the material also for private sectors for interior designs as he worked with glass.
-Encouraged by his intuition, Ponti started to design and to produce furniture, lamps and other objects.
-Glass as material was thereby the linking element.
+At its foundation, the FontanaArte became popular with glass work and glass design, especially with artistically designed windows, e.g. in churches and cathedrals.
+While working with glass, Gio Ponti realised the material’s potential for private sectors of interior design.
+Encouraged by his intuition, Ponti began designing and producing furniture, lamps and other objects.
+Glass as a material was the unifying element.

-The FontanaArte success with reference to glass and design grew continuosly until the company was sold to an international acting investor group.
-The consequent pressure and the industrial culture led to various wrong decisions that damaged the connection between glass and design.
+The FontanaArte success with reference to glass and design grew continuously until the company was sold to an internationally active investor group.
+The consequent pressure and the industrial culture led to a few wrong decisions that damaged the connection between glass and design.

-In the year 1979 Carlo Guglielmi was the only purchaser that worked directly in the business.
-Great plans were made for the new start of the company, this plans should revitalize the original concept of the business.
-These four great names of architecture and design should be involved: Gae Aulenti, Piero Castiglioni, Franco Raggi were some of the new employees, but also architects like Gregotti, Sottsass, Riva, Siza und Piano that should ensure the high quality of the design.
+In 1979, Carlo Guglielmi was the only purchaser who worked directly in the business.
+Great plans were made for the new start of the company; these plans were intended to revitalise the original concept of the business.
+Great names of architecture and design were to be involved.
+These included Gae Aulenti, Piero Castiglioni, Franco Raggi and architects such as Gregotti, Sottsass, Riva, Siza and Piano who were to ensure the high quality of the design.

-In the year 1992 FontanaArte opened a showroom in Los Angeles.
-This one fulfils the already existing showrooms in Milan and Rome.
-Moreover FontanaArte bought a young and innovative lamp manufacturer with the Candle company.
-In the year 1966 FontanaArte secured itself the prestigious name Naskaloris for its special office and working space.
-In the same year the department Divisione Tecnica that comprised all technic products from the most different departments from where the distribution market should be decided, was founded.
+In 1992, FontanaArte opened a showroom in Los Angeles.
+It complements the existing showrooms in Milan and Rome.
+Moreover, FontanaArte bought a young and innovative lamp manufacturer when purchasing the Candle company.
+In 1966, FontanaArte secured itself the prestigious name of Naskaloris for its special office and working space.
+In the same year, the department Divisione Tecnica, which comprised all technical products from a variety of departments and was to open up to the supplier market, was founded.

-In the year 1997 Carlo Guglielmi became art director from FontanaArte.
-The Oggetti collection is called into life in the year 1998.
-The Schopenhauer collection was changed into Arredo e Oggetti and powerful reoriented to glass in the year 2000.
-In the year 2004 the FontanaArte Corp. was founded in the USA.
-Furthermore a showroom was opened in New York as well as an office in Shanghai.
-In the year 2005 a new showroom in Paris followed.
+In 1997, Carlo Guglielmi became the Art Director of FontanaArte.
+The Oggetti collection was born in 1998.
+The Schopenhauer collection turned into Arredo e Oggetti and powerfully reoriented toward glass in 2000.
+In 2004, the FontanaArte Corp. was founded in the USA.
+Furthermore, a showroom was opened in New York as well as an office in Shanghai.
+In 2005, a new showroom in Paris followed.

-FontanaArte published two catalogues in the year 2006 to enforce the own brand.
-Meanwhile the cooperation with famous architects like Norman Foster and young talents like Marco Acerbis, Julian Pastorino and Cecilia Suarez was extended and continued.
+FontanaArte published two catalogues in 2006 to reinforce the own brand.
+Meanwhile, the cooperation was extended and continued to include famous architects such as Norman Foster and young talents such as Marco Acerbis.

-In the year 2007 FontanaArte celebrated its 75th birthday.
-In its long history the company was on the continuous search of beauty that can’t be separated from technical analysis and functional details by the own comprehension.
-At FontanaArte the team believes that technology, functionality and beauty make up timeless design together that survives trends and changing demands.
+In 2007, FontanaArte celebrated its 75th birthday.
+In its long history, the company has been on a continues search of beauty, which - according to the philosophy - cannot be separated from technical analysis and functional detail.
+The FontanaArte team believes that technology, functionality and beauty make up timeless design and together survives trends and changing demands.